ghanvert/AcceleratorModule/docs/module_structure.md

             "accuracy": (predictions, references),
             "...": (..., ...)
         }

-    # if train and validation logic are the same, you can replace these two methods with one:
-    def step(self, batch, status_dict):
-        x, y = batch
-        # ...
-        return loss
 ```

 A forward method is not required, although training_step and/or validation_step are mandatory.
 In the case that your training and validation logic are equal, then you can replace both functions with one: step.
 AcceleratorModule must have a property self.model derived from nn.Module (PyTorch).